Beinsezii/ompl/README.md

 Can you add support for my strange and unusual use-case?|OMPL isn't designed in any way to stream Spotify/show synchronized lyrics/etc. Use [quodlibet](https://quodlibet.readthedocs.io/en/latest/) or [foobar2000](https://www.foobar2000.org/), they both have similar layouts to OMPL
 Can you change X functionality to be more like existing standards?|Maybe.
 Create an Issue with a good reason for the change, and ideally a source showing the standard implementation
 Where is the configuration file?|In your heart.
 Every configurable setting is exposed by the CLI, so simply create a shortcut wherever you want and load up the command line flags.
 If something *isn't* available through CLI in some way, create an Issue
-I noticed OMPL communicates to itself with network ports.
-Is it possible to send commands to another machine?|No. OMPL is hardcoded to listen at localhost.
-While its probably possible to enable listening over LAN or even across the internet, I don't see a purpose to it.
-Last thing I need is Github emailing me about a network security vulnerability in my music player.

 ## SECRET KNOWLEDGE
 * Left click on a filter's tagstring to invert the selection